chuyunshen/traditou/README.md

 - Add comments to code
 - Make the subtitle button always enabled, so subtitles will be sent from the server
 - Test on Chromium
-- Make it compatible with TV5Unis
-- write tests for squashCues
 - Look into differentiating French and English subtitle colours
 - Translate the info page to french
 - Dark mode for the popup panel and the info page